rhokee/Analyzing_and_Predicting_Renewable_Energy_Integration_Costs/README.md

 # Main Findings From Dashboard 3

 It appears that retail rates are uncorrelated with wholesale electricity prices since as per "correlation.py", the R2 between retail and wholesale prices was only 0.09.

+## How to Run the ML Models I Developed

+The file "integration_cost_model.ipynb" contains the ML models as well as data cleaning code, exploratory data analysis, and a declaration of which model is the most optimal.
+To run "integration_cost_model.ipynb", you will need to download all the csv files from the "integration_cost_model_data" folder.
+Note that "Nature_DATA_analysis.xlsx", though, is not needed to run "integration_cost_model.ipynb"; this is the Excel file I used to create the csv files.